 Aggressive drivers might also face civil liability under a legal cause of action called negligence per se, especially if the defendant was cited for a violation of O.C.G.A. § 40-6-397, the aggressive driving statute.
 In a negligence per se case, the defendant will be deemed negligent if the plaintiff proves that the defendant violated a safety-related statute, such as the aggressive driving law.
 Once that is proven, this leaves proving the causation element as the primary remaining obstacle for the plaintiff in establishing liability.Negligent Drivers Can Be Required to Pay Damages to Injured Plaintiffs

 If an aggressive driver is deemed liable under a theory of negligence or negligence per se, she may have to pay damages to the plaintiff or plaintiffs she injured.
 Economic compensatory damages reimburse the plaintiff for the direct costs of her injuries, such as medical bills, lost wages, and damage to her car.
 A prevailing plaintiff can also collect damages for injuries that have less objective costs, like pain and suffering.
 Finally, some plaintiffs may be able to seek punitive damages from defendants who acted with a conscious disregard for the consequences of their actions.
-If the consumption of illegal drugs or alcohol contributed to the accident, Georgia’s statutory punitive damages cap is inapplicable.Protect Your Rights by Hiring Experienced Counsel
+If the consumption of illegal drugs or alcohol contributed to the accident, Georgia’s statutory punitive damages cap is inapplicable.Protect Your Rights by Hiring an Experienced Injury Lawyer in Atlanta

 Aggressive drivers can be made to pay for their choice to endanger other people.
-If you have been injured by an aggressive driver, an Atlanta car accident attorney from The Angell Law Firm can explain your options to you, and help you seek the compensation that you deserve.
+If you have been injured by an aggressive driver, an Atlanta attorney from The Angell Law Firm can explain your options to you, and help you seek the compensation that you deserve.
 Call (770) 217-4954 or contact us online to schedule a case evaluation.
 Our consultations are always free and completely confidential.